Providing Resources Related to Substance Abuse and Addiction Within Your Agency

 Get to Know Reputable Treatment and Healthcare in the Area

 Unfortunately, not all rehabilitation and recovery services are created equal, so a practical way that first responder agencies can help their employees experiencing addiction is to familiarize themselves with local treatment facilities.
 The treatment options with many positive reviews and success stories should become go-to resources for employees, while very ineffective treatment centers should be identified as well to help your employees get help as effectively as possible.
+Make an effort to find resources that are culturally competent–meaning they understand first responder’s needs and have the experience to truly help.
+Lighthousehw.org is a great resource for this.

 Support First Responders on the Road to Recovery